Radura: Perception

 Perceptions of the Radura are often intertwined with common misconceptions of irradiation.
 Irradiation of food has not been widely adopted in the state of New York due to negative public perceptions, concerns expressed by some consumer groups and the reluctance of many food producers.
 Proponents of food irradiation have been frustrated by proposals to use international warning symbols for radiation hazard or bio-hazard since irradiated food does not pose any radiological or biological hazards.

 The European Community does not provide for the use of the Radura logo and relies exclusively on labeling by the appropriate phrases in the respective languages of the Member States.
 Furthermore, irradiated ingredients have to be labeled even down to the last molecule contained in the final product; it is also required that restaurant food is labeled according to the same rule.
 Other countries and regions have varying regulations.

 As part of its approval, the U.S. Food and Drug Administration (FDA) requires since 1986 that irradiated foods include labeling with either the statement "treated with radiation" or "treated by irradiation," along with the Radura.
 In the US, irradiation labeling requirements apply only to foods sold in stores.
 For example, irradiated spices or fresh strawberries should be labeled.
 Irradiation labeling does not apply to restaurant foods or processed foods.
 (NOTE: The Radura symbol as compulsory under FDA-rule has a design slightly different from the Codex Alimentarius version; the 'leaves' being empty areas.)

-The city of Berkeley, California, through its nuclear-free zone law, requires that food intended for human consumption be labeled "Treated with Ionizing Radiation".
+The city of Berkeley, California, through its nuclear-free zone law, requires that irradiated food intended for human consumption be labeled "Treated with Ionizing Radiation".
 Food irradiating facilities are also banned as part of this law.

 Such requirements are seen by consumer groups as helpful information to consumers concerned about food irradiation.